oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Make sure you've followed each step in the [Step-by-step guide](#step-by-step-guide).

 * If WebLogic Server instance Pods do not come up at all, then:
+  * Examine your Domain resource status: `kubectl -n MYDOMAINNAMESPACE describe domain MYDOMAIN`
-  * In the domain's namespace, see if you can find a job named `DOMAIN_UID-introspect-domain-job` and a corresponding pod named something like `DOMAIN_UID-introspect-domain-job-xxxx`.
+  * In the domain's namespace, see if you can find a job named `DOMAIN_UID-introspector` and a corresponding pod named something like `DOMAIN_UID-introspector-xxxx`.
 If so, examine:
       * `kubectl -n MYDOMAINNAMESPACE describe job INTROSPECTJOBNAME`
       * `kubectl -n MYDOMAINNAMESPACE logs INTROSPECTPODNAME`
   * Check your operator log for Warning/Error/Severe messages.
       * `kubectl -n MYOPERATORNAMESPACE logs OPERATORPODNAME`

+{{% notice tip %}}
+The introspector log is mirrored to the Domain resource `spec.logHome` directory when `spec.logHome` is configured and `spec.logHomeEnabled` is true.
+{{% /notice %}}

 * If WebLogic Server instance Pods do start, then:
   * Search your Administration Server Pod's `kubectl log` for the keyword `situational`, for example `kubectl logs MYADMINPOD | grep -i situational`.